fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 Grading for these projects will be very holistic with a very light requirement outline, mainly through a checkoff demo through office hours.
 Please refer to each individual project spec for more information.

+Late projects not covered by amnesty will get 0 credit.
+Use extensions!

 ### Collaboration